relaxeaza/twoverflow/README.md

 Run `node scripts/translations.js` with the fallowing parameters:

 - `--source` extracted directory of translations build from Crowdin.

-- `--api` Crowdin project key to access the language status.
+The project key is read from `keys/crowdin.key` file.

 A language needs at least 40% of the words translated to be included in the script build.